OliverKarger/ip-multiping/readme.md

 1. Start it
 2. You got three Options (+Help)
 	- CLI: Enter IP Addresses using the CLI, seperated by commas: `10.0.0.1,10.0.0.2,10.0.0.2`
-	- Params/Args: Use Args provided when starting the Executable: `./ip-multiping 10.0.0.1,10.0.0.2`
+	- Params/Args: Use Args provided when starting the Executable: `./ip-multiping --hosts 10.0.0.1,10.0.0.2`
 	- File: Input using a JSON Config File (Tutorial for that below)
 3. First, IP Addresses will get validated for correct format and then pinged.
 See Results!